nazrulhuda/portfolio/_pages/workex.md

   - /workex.html
 ---

-Beyond the halls of academia, I lose myself in the whispers of nature, hiking through trails unknown, and lending my voice to the stage’s embrace.
-The allure of acting and crafting cinematic tales draws me into realms of creativity and expression.
+Beyond the halls of Academia, I have a deep appreciation for nature, often exploring new trails.
+My passion for acting and filmmaking allows me to channel my creativity into crafting cinematic videos, while my love for singing provides another avenue for artistic expression.

 # Cinematic Video